-A good flashgun can come in useful in almost any shooting scenario, from illuminating dark indoor areas to filling in the shadows created by harsh, direct sunlight.
-As you’d expect from a camera manufacturer as prestigious and Nikon, the company makes a wide range of accompanying ‘Speedlights’, to suit a variety of requirements and budgets.
+The best flashguns can come in useful in almost any shooting scenario, from illuminating dark indoor areas to filling in the shadows created by harsh, direct sunlight.
+As you’d expect from a camera manufacturer as prestigious as Nikon, the company makes a wide range of accompanying ‘Speedlights’, to suit a variety of requirements and budgets.
+We'll help you choose the best Nikon flashgun for your needs, and guide you to the best price.

 If you’re after something small and simple, you’ll barely need to stretch to a three-figure price tag.
 However, Nikon’s most entry-level SB-300 is a no-frills affair that might leave you wanting more.
 For example it has no zoom facility, nor the ability to twist the flash tube sideways, so you can’t bounce the flash off the ceiling in portrait orientation shooting, when the Speedlight is mounted in the camera’s hotshoe.